SkygearIO/skygear-doc/content/ios/access-control.md

 Note that the owner of a record always have access to a record.

-Alternatively, you can modify access control at the time when SKYContainer post the SKYContainerWillSaveRecordNotification.
+Alternatively, you can modify access control at the time when `SKYContainer` post the `SKYContainerWillSaveRecordNotification`.
 By doing this, you put the access control logic in one place, and that access control settings are applied consistently.